 What is an Addon Domain?

-An addon domain is a fully functional domain that can be created from within your control panel.
-Think of it as having multiple hosting packages all sharing the same control panel.
+An addon domain is a fully functional domain that can be created within your control panel.
+Think of it as having multiple hosting packages sharing the same control panel.
 You can create email addresses, forwarders, and more — the same way you do for your primary domain.
 It is an additional registered domain that you can host in the same account as your primary domain.
 The only difference is that the files share the same control panel and server.

 When incoming traffic visits your addon domain, there should be no evidence that it is an addon domain.
 The addon domain will act as an independent domain, with no references to the primary domain.

-In the case of FTP, the addon domain would be associated with the primary domain only by the username.
+The addon domain would be associated with the primary domain only by the username.
 The username usually appears as:

 When creating an addon domain, three things happen:

-- a subdomain is created for the primary domain and attached to the new folder
+- a subdomain is created for the primary domain

 - the new domain name is associated with the subdomain